laserpants/groundfork-js/README.md

 ##### Storage

-The library contains a default storage backend for the browser's local storage object.
+The library contains a default backend for the browser's local storage object.

 #### Contrived example